SigmaHQ/sigma-specification/appendix_meta_rules.md

 ****************** NEED AN EXAMPLE ****************
 ***************************************************

-## Metric Conditions

-The field condition defines the condition that must evaluate to true to generate a match.
-It operates on the count resulting from an event_count or value_count correlation.
-It is a map of exactly one condition criterion:

-* `gt`: The count must be greater than the given value
-* `gte`: The count must be greater than or equal the given value
-* `lt`: The count must be lesser than the given value
-* `lte`: The count must be lesser than or equal the given value
-* `range`: The count must be in the given range specified as value in the format `min..max`.
-The range includes the min and max values.

 ## Event Count (event_count)

 Counts events occurring in the given time frame specified by the referred Sigma rule or rules.